First IRL SeMPER-Arctic project meeting in Paris

 The lecture was exclusively produced for the Academy.
 Anna has met with the programme director of the Academy at the Arctic Circle conference and as you know it is always good to extend networks.
 The former general secretary of the Nordic Council of Ministers said that trust is gold in the Nordic cooperation - we also mean that various relations are the gold in our work field.

-The value of a narrative-centered approach for resilience in the Arctic (Conference Paper)
+The value of a narrative-centred approach for resilience in the Arctic (Conference Paper)

 27 May 2021, Tanguy Sandré